 - When in doubt, neutral colors (e.g., black, taupe, beige, brown, blue and gray) are good options.

 - Stay true to who you are.
 If you are uncomfortable wearing a suit or dress, opt for something that will make you feel comfortable and confident, while still professional.

 - Avoid wearing strong fragrances like perfume or cologne.

 Be certain that you know the title and have reviewed the description of the position for which you are interviewing.
-Practice answering specific questions and/or schedule a mock interview with the Career Lab (through Handshake).
+Practice answering specific questions and/or schedule a mock interview.

 When answering interview questions, share information pertinent to the situation.
 When asking or answering a question, be succinct.
 Don't be too brief by giving one-word answers or so wordy that the interviewer may become bored.
 Avoid sounding like a robot, don't rehearse your lines to the point you sound scripted.
 Stay focused on the subject and respond to the question asked.